HMilbradt/harrison/src/pages/blog/5-tips-for-bcit-computer-systems-graduates.md

 One of my favourite things about running a blog is that every single post you write teaches you something new.
 Whether it's technical, personal, travel-related, increasing your knowledge and experience base is one of the most important parts of being a great software engineer, and one that many ignore.

-There's plenty of fantastic services out there for getting a blog started, such a Medium for an already set up solution, all the way to Netlify, which is what powers this site.
+There's plenty of fantastic services out there for getting a blog started, such a [Medium](https://medium.com) for an already set up solution, all the way to [Netlify](https://www.netlify.com), which is what powers this site.

 ## Keep Your Friends Close

-Some of my best friendships were made at BCIT,
+Some of my best friendships were made at BCIT, while cramming for a test at 2am, or hacking out the last required feature for our group project 10 minutes before it's due date.
+We formed lasting bonds with each other, and it's something that's paid off a year later.

+I received the offer to the job I currently have because of one of these friendships, and I've had many other offers for varying types of roles.
+Make sure you're making time to maintain these friendships, as they'll likely be the difference between an opportunity and a closed door.

 ## Start A Side Project

-asdfasf
+If there's one single thing that I believe the Computer Systems Technology program missed out on, it's teaching students how to maintain their software over a longer period of time.
+I couldn't even put a number on the hacked solutions I threw together the night before a due date, never to be seen by another human being again.

+And this worked fantastically.
+But if I had to come back to these "solutions" 6 months later, and attempt to fix something, or add more functionality, I likely wouldn't have any hair left.
+And that's the feeling I had, 6 months after starting my first job, coming back to buggy and broken code.

+This is one of the most important pieces of being a truly great software engineer.
+Learning how to make descisions that will directly affect your ability to fix them months, or even years, from now.
+Learning to weed out the packages that will solve your problems, from the packages that are going to create a nightmare when the maintainer quits.

+This is why I suggest a personal project.
+It could be a blog, a portfolio, or even a business idea.
+As long as it's something that is perpetually a work in progress, you'll continue to find problems with your workflow and engineering practices.
+Learn to make debugging your code a simple, 5 minute read through, and not something that requires an entire day and countless profanities.